On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Applications to automatic continuity theory

 4. Another topology $\tau$ on $\cal U$ (resp., on ${\cal U}_{nc}$) also contradicts to the fact that every derivation is automatically continuous on a (non-)commutative, semisimple Fr\'{e}chet algebra [C2] (Cor.
 5.5 below), because the derivation $\partial/\partial\,X_0$ is discontinuous w.r.t. $\tau$ by Thm.
 4.4.

 5. Carpenter [C1] showed that every commutative semisimple Fr\'{e}chet algebra $A$ admits a unique Fr\'{e}chet topology.
-The proof was divided into four parts, but if we know that the characters are continuous on $A$, then the proof could be derived from the third part only.
-Below, we shall show that every homomorphism $\theta\,:B\,\rightarrow\,A$ from a Fr\'{e}chet algebra $B$ into a semisimple Fr\'{e}chet algebra $A$ is automatically continuous; this is another long-standing open problem in the theory of Fr\'{e}chet algebra, equivalent to Michael's problem [D1, p.
+The proof was divided into four parts, but if characters were continuous on $A$, then the proof could be derived from the third part only.

+{\bf Another equivalent form of Michael's problem.} Below, we shall show that every homomorphism $\theta\,:B\,\rightarrow\,A$ from a Fr\'{e}chet algebra $B$ into a semisimple Fr\'{e}chet algebra $A$ is automatically continuous; this is another long-standing open problem in the theory of Fr\'{e}chet algebra, equivalent to Michael's problem [D1, p.
 143] and [P1, p.
 134].
 Once we show this, we have a very short proof for the uniqueness of the Fr\'{e}chet topology for a (non-)commutative semisimple Fr\'{e}chet algebra using the open mapping theorem for Fr\'{e}chet spaces. \begin{thm} Let $A$ be a commutative semisimple Fr\'{e}chet algebra and $B$ be any commutative Fr\'{e}chet algebra.
 Let $\theta\,:\,B\,\rightarrow\,A$ be a homomorphism.
-Then $\theta$ is automatically continuous. \end{thm} {\it Proof.} First, we assume w.l.o.g. that $B$ is unital, because if $B$ is not unital, then we can adjoin the identity $e$ and we can extend $\theta$ on $B_{e}$ by taking $\theta(e)\,=\,e^{'}$ (if $A$ is not unital, then we can also adjoin the identity $e^{'}$ to $A$).
-Obviously, $\theta$ is continuous if and only if extension of $\theta$ is continuous.
+Then $\theta$ is automatically continuous. \end{thm} {\it Proof.} First, we assume w.l.o.g. that $B$ is unital, because if $B$ is not unital, then we can adjoin the identity $e$ and we can extend $\theta$ on $B_{e}$ by taking $\theta(e) = e^{'}$ (if $A$ is not unital, then we can also adjoin the identity $e^{'}$ to $A$).
+Obviously, $\theta$ is continuous if and only if an extension of $\theta$ is continuous.

 Suppose that $\theta$ is a discontinuous, unital homomorphism.
 Let $\phi$ be a character on $A$.
 Then $\phi$ is continuous by Cor.
 3.2 or Cor.
 4.5.
 Set $\psi\,=\,\phi\,\circ\,\theta$.
 Then $\psi$ is a character on $B$.
 Since $\theta$ is discontinuous, $\psi$ is also discontinuous, a contradiction to the fact that all characters on $B$ are continuous.
 Thus $\theta$ is automatically continuous. $ \Box$